 Low-level fighting stance

 Gedan-kobushi-dachi (literally: “low-level-fist stance”), or the low-level fighting stance is an alternative sparring position.
-All of the rules and conditions for fighting stance also apply to low-level fighting stance, except that your lead hand is angled downward, at groin-level, as though you just completed a downward-fist block.
+All of the rules, conditions, and criterion for fighting stance also apply to low-level fighting stance, except that your lead hand is angled downward, at groin-level, as though you just completed a downward-fist block.

 [photos of gedan-kobushi-dachi from the front and side.]